noirXnyx/noirXnyx.github.io/_projects/1_project.md

 </div><br>

 Feature diagnostics also supported this conclusion.
-While both groups identified similar top features, tree-based models assigned higher importance scores to behavioral predictors and were better at capturing non-linear patterns.
 This suggests that tree-based models are more accurate and suitable for modeling complex relationships in school-level performance data.

 <div class="row">